Dongnaeeupseong

 Dongnaeeupseong is a Goryeo-era Korean fortress in Dongnae District, Busan, South Korea. it is located on the mountain Maansan.

 The fortress was lived in and used for many centuries, with the exception of around the 17th to mid-18th centuries.
 It stopped being used in the mid-20th century.
 Now, it is a popular tourist attraction.

 History

 There was a fortress in the area at latest during the Goryeo period.
 Construction work took place in 1387 on the fortress, and continued for over a month.
 In 1446, during the Joseon period, a stone wall was constructed in the site.

-The fortress was the site of a battle during the 1592–1598 Japanese invasions of Korea.
+The fortress was the site of the Siege of Dongnae during the 1592–1598 Japanese invasions of Korea.
 After which, the fortress was destroyed and left neglected for centuries.
 In 1731, the fortress was rebuilt and a town was put inside.
 52,003 people were mobilized for the construction work.
 Beginning in 1870, work was done to rebuild the main wall and a number of turrets, in anticipation of a potential Japanese invasion.

 The fortress was partially demolished during the 1910–1945 Japanese colonial period.
 The walls between the west to south gate were torn down.